Qiskit/rustworkx/CONTRIBUTING.md

 #### Building release notes locally

-Building The release notes are part of the standard retworkx documentation builds.
+Building the release notes is part of the standard retworkx documentation builds.
 To check what the rendered html output of the release notes will look like for the current state of the repo you can run: `tox -edocs` which will build all the documentation into `docs/_build/html` and the release notes in